 Eckert Seamans counts among its ranks dozens of attorneys who have spent extensive time as in-house counsel, General Counsel and officers in large corporations and governmental agencies, including the U.S. Steel Corporation; Interstate Hotels & Resorts, Inc.; Caliber Systems, Inc. (formerly known as RPS, Inc.); the U.S. Department of Transportation; Bayer Corporation; Westinghouse Electric Company; Philadelphia International Airport; Fifth Third Bank; the Massachusetts Department of Public Utilities; the Morton Companies and the University of Miami Medical Center.
-In addition, a former Pennsylvania Attorney General, a state Superior Court Judge, U.S. Army Judge Advocate General's Corps members, several deputy attorneys general and a former White House senior policy advisor from the Office of the U.S. Trade Representative now serve the firm in various capacities.
+In addition, a former Pennsylvania Attorney General, a state Superior Court Judge, U.S. Army Judge Advocate General's Corps members and several deputy attorneys general now serve the firm in various capacities.

 These seasoned attorneys have helped instill in our firm a sensitivity to the requirements of in-house counsel, including the need for prompt communication, an ability to anticipate emerging legal and business issues and a genuine interest in client feedback.
 Their influence has aided in the firm’s initiative to continuously examine ways in which we can improve upon our interaction with clients and the quality of service we provide to them.